Troubleshoot SAML SSO

 rolemap_SAMLstanza contains proper mapping between roles returned from IdP and the appropriate Splunk role.

-- Make sure there are no spaces between, before, or after each role defined in
+- Confirm there are no spaces between, before, or after each role as defined in

 authentication.conf.
 For example:

 user = User;Employee

 User cannot access SAML login page

 Authentication is configured as SAML and the settings appear to be correct, but the login screen shows the page for Splunk authentication instead.